Get,

 • It may act as a natural antioxidant.

-Potential Uses of Raw Mango for Overall Health:
+Potential Uses of Raw Mango for Overall Health

 Some of the potential benefits of raw mango are described as follows:

 Raw mango is high in fiber and low in calorie content and can help manage weight.
-Yanni et al. conducted a study in 2022 to assess the effect of mango consumption on weight-related health outcomes.
+Yanni et al. conducted a study5 in 2022 to assess the effect of mango consumption on weight-related health outcomes.
 It was found that the male adults who consumed raw mangoes showed a lower Body Mass Index (BMI), waist circumference and body weight compared to the non-consumers.
 This may indicate that the consumption of raw mangoes may help in weight management.
-However, more studies to support these claims are needed.3,4
+However, more studies to support these claims are needed3,4

 Raw mango is rich in antioxidants like polyphenols and mangiferin.
-Imran et al. conducted a review in 2017, which stated that mangiferin helps inhibit cell proliferation and apoptosis (cell death).
+A review6 conducted in 2017 stated that mangiferin helps inhibit cell proliferation and apoptosis (cell death).
 It is known to interfere with cell cycle regulation and thus, the carcinogenic pathway.
 This may indicate that raw mangoes can help in managing cancers.
-However, human studies are required to ascertain these claims.5
+However, human studies are required to ascertain these claims.

 Raw mangoes may help in avoiding liver problems by stimulating bile production.
 Bile is a juice produced by the liver that helps break down fats and aids digestion.
 It helps in the removal of drugs and toxins from the body.
 Additionally, mangiferin, an antioxidant in raw mangoes, has a hepatoprotective function.
 This may indicate that consuming raw mangoes may help improve the liver’s health.
-However, no human studies have been conducted so far to support these claims.3,5
+However, no human studies have been conducted so far to support these claims3,5

 Due to the presence of nutrients like Vitamin A, Vitamin C, Vitamin E, proteins, iron, zinc, etc., raw mangoes are a good option for nourished hair and healthy skin.
 Furthermore, vitamin C is important for forming collagen, which strengthens the hair and skin.
-In addition, raw mangoes may help improve hair growth and produce sebum, which is known to moisturize the scalp and keep the hair healthy.
+In addition, raw mangoes may help improve hair growth and produce sebum, which is known to moisturise the scalp and keep the hair healthy.
 This indicates that the consumption of raw mangoes may exert a beneficial effect on hair and skin.
-However, there needs to be more studies to support these claims in humans.
+However, there needs to be more studies to support these claims in humans3.

-Raw mangoes are rich in Vitamin C, which may help reduce the risk of various blood disorders like hemophilia, anemia, and blood clot formation.
+Raw mangoes are rich in Vitamin C, which may help reduce the risk of various blood disorders like haemophilia, anaemia, and blood clot formation.
 Additionally, raw mangoes may help increase the elasticity of blood vessels and aid the hematopoiesis process (formation of new blood cells).
 This indicates that consuming raw mangoes may help manage blood disorders.
-However, as the scientific evidence supporting these claims is limited, it is best to take a professional opinion if you might be suffering from a blood disease.
+However, as the scientific evidence supporting these claims is limited, it is best to seek a professional opinion if you might be suffering from a blood disease3.

 7. Other Potential Uses of Raw Mangoes